NickSingh21/project-6/UI Review, Maps and Photos.md

 1.The photos stand out to me
 2.You can post pictures
 3.There are features where you can post a photo and see the location of the photo
+4. You can like and tag people in the photos